Melasma

 4. TARGET AND REMOVE PIGMENT

 It is important to note that topical treatment is the mainstay of melasma treatment.
 Laser treatment should only be considered in the right patient, with the correct type of melasma and with the appropriate laser technology and with a long term treatment plan in place.
-Various laser treatments can make melasma worse in both the short and longer term which is why we as doctors perform all melasma laser treatments ourselves.
+Various laser treatments have the potential to make melasma worse in both the short and longer term.

 HOW ARE WE UNIQUE